GerhardBotha97/Nodini/README.md

 ## TODO:
 - [ ] Appearance and Shortcut Keys.
+- [ ] Add "Comment Cards" for better organising of nodes.
 - [ ] Add Tabs so users can work on multiple graphs at the same time.
 - [ ] Add option to execute directly from Nodini.
 - [ ] Add function to execute or copy all/selected runners.